Skip to content

 Wave 1: Experimentation

-However, the limitation is becoming increasingly apparent.
+The limitation is becoming increasingly apparent.
 Disconnected tools don’t create sustainable competitive advantage.
 Ad hoc adoption without strategic framework may deliver immediate efficiency gains, but it fails to address the fundamental question of how AI at scale can transform legal service delivery at scale.

 Wave 2: Systematization